iancmyers/nodewalla/README.md

 Example
 -------

-The example below shows the users with the most check-ins at a given user's top 10 spots.
+The example below shows the user with the most check-ins at a given user's top 10 spots.

     var sys = require('sys');
     var Nodewalla = require("./nodewalla");

     var gowalla = new Nodewalla();
-    var user = 'jenwilhelm';
+    var user = 'iancmyers';
     gowalla.topSpots(user, function(data) {

       sys.puts("People with the most check-ins at " + user + "'s top spots:");